Hand in Hand braves ‘insecurity, hazardous weather’ to transform lives: report

 01 Oct 2018

-Hand in Hand trainers braved “insecurity, hazardous weather [and the] remoteness of some communities” to transform life for thousands of women, delivering our biggest-ever project in Afghanistan on time and above target, according to an independent review funded by the UK Department for International Development.
+Hand in Hand trainers braved “insecurity, hazardous weather [and the] remoteness of some communities” to transform life for thousands of members, delivering our biggest-ever project in Afghanistan on time and above target, according to an independent review funded by the UK Department for International Development.

 Launched in 2015 and joint-funded by Hand in Hand and UK aid from the British people, the three-year, US $3.2 million project aimed to train 9,500 new members and nurture the creation of 13,000 sustainable jobs in Sar-e-Pol province.
 By the time the project concluded in March, 9,712 members had been trained, creating 13,317 jobs.